ATLFlight/ATLFlightDocs/PX4.md

 # PX4

+This document describes the build and execution procedure for PX4 flight software on the [Snapdragon Flight](https://www.intrinsyc.com/vertical-development-platforms/qualcomm-snapdragon-flight) platform using drivers provided by Qualcomm.

 ## Prerequisites

 To build the PX4 flight stack for Snapdragon Flight, you need to set up the build environment as described in [GettingStarted](GettingStarted.md).